 - Discover how to vacuum like an expert

-Canister vacuums are made up of a unit and a hose with a wand attached to the end of it, and these machines are sometimes called cylinder vacuums.
+Canister vacuums are made up of a main motor unit and a hose with a wand attached to the end of it, and these machines are sometimes called cylinder or barrel vacuums.
 Normally canister vacuums feature mechanical parts such as the motor in the main unit along with a dust bag.

 - Doesn’t damage flooring